IronKyle38/price-tracker/README.md

 ## Usage

-1. Edit the `config.json` file to add your favorite online store and the product you want to track.
+1. Edit the `config.json` file in the `input` folder to add your favorite online store and the product you want to track.

 2. Run the script